AbdullahHR10/alx-low_level_programming/0x00-hello_world/README.md

 6-size.c - Prints the size of various types on the computer it is compiled and run on

 100-intel - Generates the assembly code (Intel syntax) of a C code and save it in an output file

+101-quote.c - Prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error